ODPH members are active in one or more of the existing workgroups (and their sub-groups).

 6. Food Systems Workgroup

-7. Healthy Eating in the Recreation Setting Workgroup
+7. Healthy Eating in the Recreation Setting Workgroup (INACTIVE)

 Provides an opportunity for consistency and improved efficacy in creating a supportive environment and policy development in the recreation setting in public health regions across Ontario.
 This group provides an opportunity for networking, collaboration and knowledge exchange among ODPH members addressing healthy eating in the recreation setting.